semgr8ns/semgr8s/docs/usage.md

 --8<-- "rules/forbidden-pod-label.yaml"
 ```

-It is also possible to use `pattern-not-inside` to only exclude a rule for one specific resource type.
+It is also possible to instead use `pattern-not-inside` in order to exclude a rule for one specific resource type.
 Multiple in-scope resource types can be defined via metavariable regular expressions: